tensorflow/tfjs/docs/roadmap.md

 These are projects that we would love to see the open source community contribute to.

-## More devices

-**deeplearn.js** targets WebGL 1.0 devices with the `OES_texture_float`
-extension and targets WebGL 2.0 devices.
-However, we have turned off mobile, Safari, and Firefox for demos - they should work with some minor changes to the WebGL API.

-## Logical sampling

-When writing custom shader programs in **deeplearn.js**, the author must sample textures in 2D physical texture space.
-This means that if an shader program operates on an `Array3D`, it must manually convert between logical 3D space and physical 2D texture space.
-Since shader programs are a little tricky to debug, this makes shader programs error-prone.

-We have started on "logical sampling", that is, introducing functions and a shader compiler that allows shaders to sample in logical space through a utility function.
-This means we can store higher dimensional NDArrays in 2D textures in whatever shape we want to ensure minimal reshapes when chaining operations.

-Currently, matmul is the only GPU shader program that uses the new shader compiler and logical sampling, but it should serve as a guide for the way shader programs should be migrated, and how new shader programs should be written.

-## Batch as the outer dimension

-**deeplearn.js** at the shader level only supports operations with a batch size of 1, whereas most other machine learning libraries use the batch size as an outer dimension.
-This is usually okay for many applications, though it can be restrictive when models are ported.

-As part of the new shader compiler and helper functions to do logical sampling, we now can introduce batching as an outer dimension of operations.

 ## Automatic TensorFlow to deeplearn.js

 Currently we support dumping weights from a TensorFlow checkpoint into a format